-E.g. 29% of initial authorisations completed since 1 January 2020 were processed within less than 3 months (65 working days).
+Percent of initial authorisations completed since 1 January 2020 processed within less than 3 months (65 working days).

 Chart TIME SPLIT CSSF / APPLICANT

-E.g. For files processed within less than 3 months (65 working days), 62% of the processing time corresponds to the CSSF assessment period and 38% to the processing time of applicants.
+For files processed within less than 3 months (65 working days), percent of the processing time corresponding to the CSSF assessment period and percent of processing time by the applicants.

 Processing time does not mean time to market, as the latter includes upfront preparation and post authorisation work.